 - being very sleepy during the day

-Sleep disorders may sometimes mask ADHD diagnoses, especially in adults.
-So doctors must take extra care when screening for sleeping problems in people with ADHD.
+Doctors must take extra care when screening for sleeping problems in people with ADHD.
+Sleep disorders and ADHD have overlapping symptoms, which can lead to misdiagnosis.

 - their usual bedtime

-- the amount of time it takes to fall asleep
+- the amount of time it takes them to fall asleep

 - awakenings during the night

 - daytime energy levels

 The doctor may also give them a sleep diary.
 They’ll be asked to use the diary to record their sleeping habits over several weeks.

 If the doctor suspects a sleep disorder, they may order different diagnostic tests.
 There are two main tests used to diagnose sleep disorders.

 A nocturnal polysomnography test is done in a laboratory while a person sleeps.
 The person is connected to equipment that monitors vital signs as well as activity in the heart, lungs, brain, and legs during sleep.

 - usually have a shorter overall sleep time

 - may exhibit other irregular behaviors while sleeping